-Online ITIL® Training and Preparation: Service Level Management: Designing SLA Structures & SLA Content
+ITIL® Training and Preparation: Service Level Management, Designing SLA Structures, and SLA Content

-There are a number of ways in which you can structure your SLAs.
+In Service Level Management, there are a number of ways in which you can structure your SLAs.
 To do that, here are a few important factors to consider:

 • Will the SLA structure allow flexibility in the levels of service to be delivered for various customers?

 • Will the SLA structure require much duplication of effort?